gunapriya07/VitaTrack/README.md

-# VitaTrack – Intelligent Healthcare Management System
+# VitaTrack – Healthcare Management System

 VitaTrack is a modern, secure, AI‑powered healthcare management platform designed to connect patients, doctors, and healthcare providers in one unified system.
 It simplifies medical data management, appointment booking, digital prescriptions, health tracking, and predictive analytics.